-and select Set eventpoint from the pop-up menu and select Set Tracepoint... from the sub-menu.
+and select Set eventpoint from the context menu and select Set Tracepoint... from the sub-menu.

-Alternatively, you could launch the dialog by selecting Set Tracepoint... from the Eventpoint menu or click on the Set Tracepoint icon on the toolbar to launch the Set New Tracepoint dialog.
+Alternatively, you could launch the dialog from the Eventpoint menu and select Set Tracepoint..., or click the Set Tracepoint icon on the toolbar to launch the Set New Tracepoint dialog.